 Creating a budget takes some effort.
 Use these five steps to help you get started.

-List out each of your financial goals and label them as short term (within five years) or long term (more than five years out), then prioritize them in order of importance.
+List each of your financial goals and label them as short term (within five years) or long term (more than five years out), then prioritize them in order of importance.
 Here’s an example:

 Group credit card charges into your budget categories so you properly track all of your transactions and don’t steer off course.